jayshah1819/gridwise/docs/gridwise/scan-and-reduce.md

 ## Terminology

 Scan inputs an array of *n* data elements and outputs an array of the same size.
-Output element *n* is the "sum" of all previous input elements.
+Output element *i* is the "sum" of the input elements up to element *i*.
 More generally, that "sum" operator can be any [monoid](https://en.wikipedia.org/wiki/Monoid) (a binary operation with an identity element).
 If the operator is addition, scan is often called prefix-sum, but we can also compute a prefix-multiplication, prefix-max or -min, or many other operators.
 For simplicity, we will use "sum" and addition in this article.
 (Gridwise supports any user-specified monoid.)

-We also use the term "reduce", where a reduction is the "sum" of all elements in the input set.
+We also use the term "reduce", where a reduction of a set of inputs is the "sum" of all of those elements.

-Finally, scans have two flavors, exclusive and inclusive.
-Each output element of an *exclusive* scan is the sum of all previous items in the input, not including the current item. (`exclusive_out[n] = sum(in[0:n-1]).`) Each output element of an *inclusive* scan is the sum of all previous items in the input, up to and including the current item. (`inclusive_out[n] = sum(in[0:n]).`)
+Finally, scans have two variants, exclusive and inclusive.
+Each output element of an *exclusive* scan is the sum of all previous items in the input, not including the current item. (`exclusive_out[i] = sum(in[0:i-1]).`) Each output element of an *inclusive* scan is the sum of all previous items in the input, up to and including the current item. (`inclusive_out[i] = sum(in[0:i]).`)

 ## GPU Scan Background

 On GPUs, scan performance is bound by memory bandwidth.
 The best GPU scan implementations fully saturate the GPU's memory system.
 Thus the best GPU scan implementations are those that use algorithms that require the fewest accesses to memory.
 The "classic" GPU way to compute scan is to divide the input into tiles, compute the reduction of all elements in each tile, compute the prefix sum of those per-tile reductions, then use the values of that per-tile prefix sum as inputs into a blockwise scan of each individual tile.
 This strategy is called *reduce-then-scan*.
 The details aren't important; what is important is that for an *n*-element scan, we incur 3*n* memory accesses (*n* for the per-block reduction and 2*n* to read the input/write the output in the blockwise scan).

-In 2015, Yan et al. introduced an alternate implementation, [StreamScan](https://dl.acm.org/doi/10.1145/2442516.2442539), which required only 2*n* memory accesses.
+In 2015, Yan et al. introduced an alternate GPU-scan implementation, [StreamScan](https://dl.acm.org/doi/10.1145/2442516.2442539), which required only 2*n* memory accesses.
 Like reduce-then-scan, StreamScan computes a reduction for each input tile, but unlike reduce-then-scan, StreamScan then *serializes* the scan of the per-tile values across tile processors.
 This approach is called a *chained scan*.
 Each tile processor must wait for its predecessor to compute the reduction of all elements up to and including the predecessor's tile.
 Then the tile adds its tile reduction to the global reduction and passes it to the next tile's processor, then uses the partial sum to complete the scan of its tile.
 The key data structure here is the carry chain, which stores the inclusive scan of the tile reductions.
 The most important aspect of this implementation is that it only requires reading and writing each element once and thus incurs only 2*n* memory references, the theoretical minimum.

 (All of the above is covered in great detail in our [SPAA 2025 paper](https://dl.acm.org/doi/10.1145/3694906.3743326).)